I think there never before was a meeting anything like this in this Church. There are so many of you here tonight. How good you look.

 Now, if there be any who have stepped over the line, who may already have transgressed, is there any hope for you?
 Of course there is.
 Where there is true repentance, there will be forgiveness.
 That process begins with prayer.
 The Lord has said, “He who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more” (D&C 58:42).
 Share your burden with your parents if you can.
 And by all means, confess to your bishop, who stands ready to help you.

 Said Shakespeare, “To thine own self be true; and it must follow, as the night the day, thou canst not then be false to any man” (Hamlet, I, iii, 78–81).
 You have a tremendous inheritance.
 You have a great background of noble ancestry.
 Many of you are descendants of the pioneers, who died by the hundreds and thousands in testimony of the truth of this work.
 If they were to look down upon you, they would plead with you: “Be true.
 Be loyal.
 Be ‘true to the faith that our parents have cherished, true to the truth for which martyrs have perished.’”
-They would say, “Faith of our fathers, holy faith, we will be true to thee till death” (Hymns, numbers 254 and 84).
+They would say, “Faith of our fathers, holy faith, we will be true to thee till death” (Hymns, nos.
+254 and 84).

-And those of you who may not be descended from pioneer ancestry, you belong to a church which has been made strong by the loyalty and unwavering affection of its members through the generations.
+And those of you who may not be descended from pioneer ancestry, you belong to a Church which has been made strong by the loyalty and unwavering affection of its members through the generations.
 What a marvelous thing it is to belong to a society whose purposes are noble, whose accomplishments are tremendous, whose work is uplifting, even heroic.
 Be loyal to the Church under all circumstances.
 I make you a promise that the authorities of this Church will never lead you astray.
 They will lead you in paths of happiness.

 You who are members of this Church must have a loyalty to it.
 This is your church.
 You have as great a responsibility in your sphere of action as I have in my sphere of action.
 It belongs to you just as it belongs to me.
 You have embraced its gospel.
 You have taken upon yourselves a covenant in the waters of baptism.
 This you have renewed each time you have partaken of the sacrament.
 These covenants will be added to when you are married in the temple.
 You cannot hold them lightly.
 They are too great a thing.
 This is the very work of God designed to bring about the immortality and eternal life of His sons and daughters.